indreklasn/programmer-hall-of-fame/README.md

-# Programmer Hall of Fame 🏆
+# Legendary Programmer Hall of Fame 🏆

 A community-curated list of legendary programmers.
 This repository serves as the data source for [https://www.trevorlasn.com/hall-of-fame](https://www.trevorlasn.com/hall-of-fame), celebrating the visionaries who laid the foundation for modern computing.